zachcasper/radius-designs/2025-01-feedback-on-user-defined-resource-types.md

 ### Question 7 – Would you prefer to model external services as resources or manage them manually?

+### Question 8 – Would you need to set default values on the properties?

 ## Use Case 6 – User-defined resource type with embedded system-defined resource

 In this use case, a user-defined resource type is created such as the external service from the previous use case.
 This time, however, the resource type has an another embedded resource.
 In the external service example, this is a secret, which is a Radius system-defined resource type meaning Radius knows how to deploy these resource types.
 Therefore, a Terraform or Bicep recipe is not required.
 Other system-defined resource types include containers, gateways, volumes, and others.

 ![image-20250130161602230](2025-01-feedback-on-user-defined-resource-types//image-20250130161602230.png)

-### Question 8 – Would you want to use a system-defined resource type from within a user-defined resource type?
+### Question 9 – Would you want to use a system-defined resource type from within a user-defined resource type?

  Is this a valid use case, and if so, how high a priority is this use case?